 How should my entry be formatted?

-Send in a Word document only – 11 or 12 point – no particular font though it’s best to keep it simple (Calibri and Times New Roman are preferred).
+Send in as a Word attachment.
+Font size should be 11 or 12 point – no particular font type, though it’s best to keep it simple (Calibri and Times New Roman are preferred).
 No embellishments or decorations on the actual entry; keep the copy clean.
 No identity markers on the actual story/poem.
 Judging is blind (i.e. the judges don’t know who the writer is when judging the entries).
 Title, contact information, About the entry and About the author on a separate introductory page.
 About the entry and About the author should be no more than 3 lines.
 If longlisted, you will be asked to submit a picture (ideally a head shot) of yourself.

 Who holds the copyright to my story/poem?

 You do.
 With your submission you give us permission to post and share your story but not for profit (where for profit opportunities come up, we will pass that information on to you).
-You can publish and profit from your story as you wish after the contest, though we do request that you mention if it was a Wadadli Pen finalist with a link back to our site (https://wadadlipen.wordpress.com) where possible.
+You can publish and profit from your story as you wish after the contest, though we do request that you mention if it was a Wadadli Pen finalist with a link back to our site (https://wadadlipen.wordpress.com).